Prince Murat

 The Prince of Pontecorvo title is still used to this day for the heir apparent of the head of the family.
 The Murat family is known collectively as the House of Murat (Maison Murat; Casà ’e Murat).

+On March 25, 2017, the anniversary of the birth of their founder, the family revived the old Royal Order of the Two Sicilies as a dynastic family order.

 Heads of the family

 The heir apparent is the current head of the family's only son, Joachim, Prince of Pontecorvo (born 3 May 1973).